MicrosoftDocs/azure-devops-docs/docs/pipelines/process/stages.md

 ::: moniker-end

 #### [Classic](#tab/classic/)
-You can organize the deployment jobs in your release pipeline into stages.
+Organize the deployment jobs in your release pipeline into stages.
 Stages are the major divisions in your release pipeline: "run functional tests", "deploy to pre-production", and "deploy to production" are good examples of release stages.

 <a name="approvals"></a><a name="conditions"></a>
 A stage in a release pipeline consists of [jobs](../process/phases.md) and [tasks](../process/tasks.md).